vmware-tanzu/tanzu-cli/docs/plugindev/contract.md

 ### Notes

-It should be apparent that the above-mentioned command names are reserved for the purpose of the plugin contract and are thus unevailable for implementing plugin-specific functionality.
+It should be apparent that the above-mentioned command names are reserved for the purpose of the plugin contract and are thus unavailable for implementing plugin-specific functionality.

 ## Satisfying the contract

-By integrating the the tanzu-plugin-runtime library, the plugin contract can be satisfied with minimal effort.
-This is accomplished via instantiating a new Plugin object and supplying some plugin-specific metadata along with it.
+By integrating the tanzu-plugin-runtime library, the plugin contract can be satisfied with minimal effort.
+This is accomplished by instantiating a new Plugin object and supply some plugin-specific metadata along with it.
 For more details, see the "bootstrapping a plugin project" section of the [plugin developer guide](README.md)